East Palestine, Ohio: History

 The East Palestine Post Office was built in 1937 as part of the New Deal.

 East Palestine was platted in 1828 by Thomas McCalla and William Grate, initially known as Mechanicsburg.
-In 1833, it was renamed after the Middle Eastern region of Palestine.
+In 1833, it was renamed after the region of Palestine in West Asia.
 The name was changed as part of a religious nomenclature in the area, including communities such as Enon Valley, Medina, New Galilee and Salem.
 However, Palestine, Ohio, was already an incorporated community in the western part of the state, so the town was incorporated as East Palestine in 1875.
-Having reached a population of 5,000, East Palestine operated as a statutory city from 1920 until 2011 when it reverted to village status because of declining population.

-By the 1920s, railroad facilities of the city consisted of the four-track Pennsylvania Railroad system.
+Its incorporation was reclassified as a city in 1920.
+By that time, railroad facilities of the city consisted of the four-track Pennsylvania Railroad system.
 Switches from the Pittsburgh, Lisbon, and Western Railroad within one mile of the corporation limits connected with the Pittsburgh and Lake Erie Railroad and New York Central Railroad.

-The city's leading industries were the manufacture of pottery by the W. S. George Pottery Company and automobile tires by the Edwin C. McGraw Tire Company.
-However, factories also existed that produced steel tanks, foundry work, electrical refractories, food products, electric wiring devices, wooden ventilators, fireproofing material, synthetic ice, and lumber.
-Around this time, East Palestine began to start an economy in orcharding, which still survives today.
-Large storage and preserving facilities made East Palestine the leading city for orchards in the area.
+The city's economy was led by industries in ceramics and tire manufacturing in the 20th century.
+A pottery was started in 1880 and would become the W. S. George Pottery Company in 1904; the plant operated into the 1980s as part of Royal China Company.
+Automobile tires were made by the McGraw Tire & Rubber Company and National Tire & Rubber Company.
+An orcharding industry also started during this period, as large storage and preserving facilities made East Palestine the leading city for orchards in the area.

 East Palestine became a qualified Tree City USA as recognized by the National Arbor Day Foundation in 2004.

-Beginning in October 2022, the East Palestine Fire Department began rolling out a new emergency response system based on the "MyID" digital health identity platform.
-A community information session was held on January 29, 2023, with 60 participants signed up for the program.
+Its municipal status was reclassified to a village in 2011, following its population falling below 5,000 in the 2010 census.

 2023 train derailment

 On February 3, 2023, an explosion and fire occurred following the derailment of a Norfolk Southern freight train carrying hazardous chemicals on the eastern end of town.
 A state of emergency was declared by the village council on February 4.
 An evacuation area was extended by Ohio Governor Mike DeWine on February 6 to allow for "a controlled release of vinyl chloride" and burning it in a nearby trench.
 Some residents subsequently started a class-action lawsuit against Norfolk Southern, citing new respiratory issues and unknown environmental impacts.
 Contamination remained in many buildings closest to the train wreckage for over a year.
-Breathing problems and other upper-respiratory health symptoms of residents, clean-up workers and bystanders who were chemically exposed were found to be similar to those found in the first responders of the September 11 attacks in New York City.